 The study of the Underground Palace had always been a disarray.
-This room, which was a mix of a workshop, a library, and a laboratory was filled to the brim with an assortment of rare items.
+This room was a mix of a workshop, a library, and a laboratory, filled to the brim with an assortment of rare items.
 The few inches on all four walls that were not taken by bookshelves were dedicated to the display of some important diagrams about Magic.

 Spread all over the center table laid dozens of papers, from theorems to personal notes, alongside an array of vials, full of liquids of various colors.
 It was obvious that multiple experiments were going on at the same time.
 Four artificial lights, two on each side, provided enough dim lighting to work without distraction.

 However, one piece of furniture contrasted with the overall atmosphere of the study, a well-worn leather armchair standing close to a corner.
 Sitting on this exact chair was a man in a long, white coat, who had just finished reading the abstract of the Encyclopedia Thaumaturgia for the seventh time.